What is the MILAMOS Project?

 From the provision of cellular phone signals to navigation, from banking to weather forecasting, disaster monitoring and agriculture, space technology and the utilisation of space-generated data have become intertwined with our daily lives.
 Devastating consequences would follow if access to outer space were to be interrupted or interfered with through actions undertaken during armed conflict.

 Many international efforts have been directed towards preventing an arms race in outer space and establishing transparency and confidence among States in the conduct of their space activities.
 Unfortunately, none of these efforts has addressed the issue of belligerent behaviour during hostilities and the difficult question of when and under what circumstances it is lawful for nations to resort to hostilities in or through space.

-Against this backdrop, the McGill Centre for Research in Air and Space Law (CRASL), the University of Adelaide's Research Unit on Military Law and Ethics (RUMLAE) and a dedicated team of subject-matter experts recognised the need for the development of a Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS).
+Against this backdrop, the McGill Centre for Research in Air and Space Law (CRASL) and a dedicated team of subject-matter experts recognised the need for the development of a Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS).

 To develop, within a period of three years, a manual that objectively articulates and clarifies existing international law applicable to military uses of outer space, including the conduct of hostilities in outer space and military activities in periods of tension.

 To contribute to a future where all space activities are conducted in accordance with the international rules-based global order, without disrupting, and preferably contributing to, the sustainable use of outer space for the benefit of present and future generations of all humanity.